LEP Major Projects

 The network will have delivered 440 jobs by 2021 (120 construction, 20 permanent, 300 indirect), in addition to saving 8,731 tonnes CO².

-Work is now under way on the multi-million-pound Stafford Western Access project which will boost growth and ease congestion in the town centre.
+Work is now almost complete on the multi-million-pound Stafford Western Access project which will boost growth and ease congestion in the town centre.

 It will enable millions of pounds worth of new housing and business development to take place and improve traffic flow in the town centre, particularly by the railway station.